The members of your group will gain:

 Conflict is normal and the way kids learn to get through it either prepares them for a life of constructive conflict resolution - or not.

 Jim and Lynne Jackson, co-founders of Connected Families, teach a brilliantly simple tool called The Peace Process.
 This process has equipped thousands of parents to constructively guide their kids to solve conflicts well.
-Now, they’re excited to offer this online course to you!

 Read these testimonials from course participants: